redsift/d3-rs-theme/README.md

 	// fill with white or black text depending on the value of color let t = d3_rs_theme.contrasts.white(color) ?
-			d3_rs_theme.display.text.black : d3_rs_theme.display.text.white;
+			d3_rs_theme.display.text.white : d3_rs_theme.display.text.black;
     text.attr('fill', t);

 ## ES6 Usage

-If you are using rollup or a sutable es6 module compatable system, you benefit from tree shaking.
+If you are using rollup or a suitable es6 module compatible system, you benefit from tree shaking.

 	import {
 		random as random,